 For more on the iOS 12.4.8 download and installation, take a look at our guide.

-We’ve been using the iOS 12.4.8 update for several days and here’s we’ve noticed about the software’s performance thus far:
+We’ve been using the iOS 12.4.8 update for awhile now and here’s we’ve noticed about the software’s performance thus far:

 - Battery life is currently stable.